vatsalsinghkv/pig-game/README.md

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Change the names at the starting of each game
+- Name can't be more than 12 characters
 - See the rules at any time

 ### How to play